 - a university course

-To prepare for work as a medical herbalist, you should complete a degree level course in herbal medicine approved by the National Institute of Medical Herbalists or one of the organisations represented by the European Herbal and Traditional Medicine Practitioners Association.
+To prepare for work as a medical herbalist, you can complete a degree level course in herbal medicine approved by the National Institute of Medical Herbalists.

-Courses last 3 years full time or 5 to 6 years part-time and include at least 500 hours of supervised clinical practice with patients.
+Courses last 3 years full time or 4 to 6 years part time and include at least 500 hours of supervised clinical practice with patients.

 If you're a trained medical practitioner like a doctor or nurse, you could take a postgraduate degree in herbal medicine.